JorbFreire/CloudSeis/README.md

 flask db migrate -m 'Migration Name'
 ```

-### Run the Webapp
+### Run the Workspace

-Once inside the `Webapp` folder, install its dependencies and run the dev environment as shown below.
+Once inside the `Workspace` folder, install its dependencies and run the dev environment as shown below.
 ```bash
 yarn
 ```